 Though these glorious trees have deep connections to Japan and Washington D.C. and are loved by many globally, they also have a rich history in Central Georgia.
 Macon’s Annual Cherry Blossom Festival transforms the town into a bustling hub for fun and entertainment every spring.
 These beautiful trees can trace their Macon roots all the way back to 1949 when William A. Fickling Sr. discovered a unique and unrecognized blossom, later to be discovered as a Yoshino cherry tree.
 After being recognized, the tree was freely distributed by the Fickling family throughout the city.
 Much later in 1982, Carolyn Crayton created the Cherry Blossom Festival that is so well known today as a way of celebrating the principles of "love, beauty and international friendship."

 With roots dating all the way back to 1982, the Cherry Blossom Festival is a well-established and beloved tradition in Macon, Georgia.
-This year, the town will surely be painted pink with the 2018 festival hosting over thirty different events spanning a period of more than two weeks.
-From March 16 to March 25, Macon will be buzzing with activity in celebration of this lively tradition.
-Some of the events include pink pancakes, carnival rides, food trucks, a Street Party, a parade, & more.
+This year, the town will surely be painted pink with the 2019 festival hosting over thirty different events spanning a period of more than two weeks.
+From March 22 to 31, Macon will be buzzing with activity in celebration of this lively tradition.
+Some of the events include pink pancakes, carnival rides, food trucks, a parade, & more.
 This massive array of options ensures that there is something for everyone.
 Many of these events are available at family-friendly prices, too.
 So whether you are rockin’ out to today’s latest band or strolling through history in a museum, this festival has something that will dazzle you as you unveil why the Cherry Blossom Capital of the World is so soulful.